Gopinath Munde: Work against underworld

 During his tenure as Deputy Chief Minister of Maharashtra, Gopinath Munde played a pivotal role in combating gang wars and the underworld.
 After the 1993 Mumbai attacks, Munde assumed responsibility for the Home Ministry in Maharashtra and launched an aggressive campaign against underworld dons and their networks.
-His efforts were instrumental in curbing the influence of organized crime in Mumbai during that period, earning him widespread recognition and respect for his decisive actions against criminal elements.
+His efforts were instrumental in curbing the influence of organised crime in Mumbai during that period, earning him widespread recognition and respect for his decisive actions against criminal elements.

 Energy Minister

 Gopinath Munde also held the Energy Ministry during his tenure as Deputy Chief Minister of Maharashtra.
 In that role, he fronted the state’s showdown with Enron’s Dabhol Power Project—halting the costly contract within months of taking office and driving the company to renegotiate its tariff at lower rates later the same year.
 He also intervened in domestic pricing, stopping a proposed Tata Electric tariff hike for Mumbai consumers in September 1996.